gtpWebDev/skeleton-jwt-auth-postgres/README.md

 **utils/authMiddleware.js**
 **utils/generateKeyPair.js**
 **utils/passwordUtils.js**
-**utils/populatedb.js** - this will need to change a lot for postgres!
+**utils/populatedb_mongo.js** - this is here for reference but not relevant **utils/populatedb_mongo.js** - this has not yet been developed **utils/populatedb_mongo.js** - this is a useful reference file for prisma queries

-Then generate the public and private keys with the following command:
+### Generate the public and private keys for the server secret

+Use the follwoing command:

 ```bash
 node utils/generateKeyPair